pkhoueiry/wes_somatic_gatk/README.md

 We can invoke each WDL and shell scripts separately.

-*If we use the Docker, all you need is to use "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" from "sample_lists" directory.
+*If we use the Docker, all you need is to use "fastq_list.txt", "intervals.txt" and "adapters.txt" from "sample_lists" directory.